 As soon as I walked into the classroom, they had us type Python code into Idle, a text editor that comes with the Python language.
 They had printed the code and just had us type it in and run it -- I was immediately hooked.
 Over the course of that class, I built a Tic Tac Toe script with a GUI to input pieces and a Flappy Bird clone.
 It honestly came pretty easy to me, and I had a ton of fun.
 I quickly decided to minor in computer science, and I just wanted to write more code.

 The next semester, I enrolled in a Data Structures and Algorithms course which was next in the computer science sequence.
 The class was taught in C++, which, unbeknown to me was supposed to be learned over the summer before the class.
-It quickly became obvious that the professors were trying to use the class to filter out students -- around 50% of the enrollees on day one made it through the semester.
+It quickly became obvious that the professors were trying to use the class to filter out students -- so many of the enrollees on day one made it through the semester.
 We even changed classrooms from a lecture hall to a break out room.
 My pride was the only thing keeping me in the class.
 I felt completely lost in pretty much every lesson.
 I spent many all-nighters working on projects and studying for the exams.

 One problem in particular really got me -- we were supposed to build a program in C++ that would solve any Sudoku problem.
 Again, I spent countless hours on the assignment trying to get the code working.
 By the time the project was due, my solution worked for some of the test cases but not all of them.
 I ended up getting a C+ on my assignment -- one of my worst grades in all of college.